LanguageMachines/PICCL/README.md

  * ``tokenize.nf`` - A tokenisation workflow using the [ucto](https://LanguageMachines.github.io/ucto) tokeniser; takes either plaintext or untokenised FoLiA documents (e.g. output from ticcl), and produces tokenised FoLiA documents.
  * ``frog.nf`` - An NLP workflow for Dutch using the [frog](https://LanguageMachines.github.io/frog) tokeniser; takes either plaintext or untokenised FoLiA documents (e.g. output from ticcl), and produces linguistically enriched FoLiA documents, takes care of tokenisation as well.
  * ``foliavalidator.nf`` - A simple validation workflow to validate FoLiA documents.
- * ``nederlab.nf`` - A pipeline for linguistic enrichment for the Nederlab project, handles FoLiA input as well as very specific support DBNL TEI XML.
-Does not use TICCL!

 If you are inside LaMachine, you can invoke these directly.
 If you let Nextflow manage LaMAchine through docker, then you have to invoke them like ``nextflow run LanguageMachines/PICCL/ocr.nf -with-docker proycon/lamachine:piccl``.
 This applies to all examples in this section.